 For example, our designers are working with execution in mind.
 They are collaborating with the construction team to ensure the design can be built within your budget and timeline.
 When you work with multiple entities on larger projects, incentives may become misaligned.
 Designers create plans that you love and assure you it can be built within your budget, but once those plans get sent to your contractor, you find out it will actually cost you $30,000 more than you expected.
 It wouldn’t make sense for a designer at a design-build firm to do this, because he/she has a stake in the end result and seeing the project through to execution.

-It’s very common for homeowners to reach out to contractors hoping to get started right away on their project.
+It’s very common for homeowners to reach out to contractors hoping to get started right away on their projects.
 The reality is, quality contractors are busy and likely can’t fit you in as quickly as you hope.
 To account for this, start reaching out to contractors months before you hope to actually get started.
 The sooner you reach out, the better your chances of finishing within your timeline.

 Ready to Talk With a Trusted South Bend Remodeling Contractor?